 - Lack of Guidance – Newbies rarely know what they want to invest in.
 Older brokerages offer no insights and no guidance into what you should do, so you’re on your own.

 It wouldn’t be a stretch to say that millions of people have turned away from the idea of investing simply because they find it too expensive or too complicated.

-Now, let’s discuss how SoFi is geared toward beginners and how they help overcome some common pain points.
+Now, let’s discuss how SoFi is geared toward beginner investors and how they help overcome some common pain points.

-One of the major triggers that scare beginners away is the potential for spending hundreds, if not thousands, of dollars per year on management fees, trading fees, and brokerage fees.
+One of the major triggers that scare beginners away is the potential for spending hundreds, if not thousands, of dollars per year on management fees, no fees to trade, and brokerage fees.
 In particular, most brokerages require you to deposit thousands of dollars before they’ll even open your account.

 Although many would consider it a disadvantage, SoFi has made it clear that it’s a platform geared towards beginners because there are no advanced investment features.